EsotericSoftware/spine-runtimes/spine-c/README.md

 ## Spine version

-spine-c works with data exported from Spine 3.1.08.
-Updating spine-c to [v3.2](https://trello.com/c/k7KtGdPW/76-update-runtimes-to-support-v3-2-shearing) is in progress.
+spine-c works with data exported from Spine version 3.2.01.

 spine-c supports all Spine features.